icecube/icetray-public/cmake/resources/docs/gfilt.rst

 gfilt, the C++ error message descrambler
 ========================================

-:command:`gfilt`, from Leor Zolman at http://www.bdsoft.com s a handy utility that reformats and descrambles error messages.
+:command:`gfilt`, from Leor Zolman at http://www.bdsoft.com is a handy utility that reformats and descrambles error messages.
 For instance this program: